-- 1. Select 🞯 to pause the infusion. - 2.
-In the pause screen, swipe up on the right side of the screen. - 3.
-Select To TCI Mode. - 4.
-Set the target concentration (Cet or Cpt) as needed.
+- 1. Select 💿 to pause the infusion.

+- 2. Select in the pause screen.

+- 3. Select To TCI Mode.

+- 4. Set the target concentration (Cet or Cpt) as needed.

-After the TCI mode is switched to the TIVA mode, the maximum bolus rate may be changed.
+• After the TCI mode is switched to the TIVA mode, the maximum bolus rate may be changed.
 The maximum bolus rate is limited to 1200ml/h if the infused drugs are Remifentanil, Sufentanil, and Alfentanil, or the infused Propofol concentration is 1%.
 The maximum bolus rate is limited to 600ml/h if the infused Propofol concentration is 2%.